 Frequently asked questions

-If you are caught driving without insurance, you will face several penalties.
+If you are caught driving without insurance, you may face several penalties.
 However, providing false insurance information could result in even more serious fines and jail time.
 The fine can be as much as $2,000 and up to six months in jail.

-The average cost of car insurance in Illinois is $1,485 for full coverage and $442 for minimum coverage.
-Car insurance in Illinois is typically slightly cheaper than the national average, which is $1,674 per year for full coverage and $622 for minimum coverage.
-Your actual car insurance rates may vary and will be based on several factors, such as driving record, age and credit history.
+The average cost of car insurance in Illinois is $1,806 per year for full coverage and $552 for minimum coverage.
+Car insurance in Illinois is typically slightly cheaper than the national average, which is $2,014 per year for full coverage and $622 for minimum coverage.
+Your actual car insurance rates may vary and will be based on several factors, such as driving record, age and your credit-based insurance score.

 It is unlikely you will go to jail solely for driving without insurance.
 For a first offense, you will be fined up to $1,000.
 If you drive without insurance and are caught again, you can pay another fine and then have your license suspended for several months.
 However, jail time is possible if you cause bodily injury to another person while driving uninsured and you have repeated uninsured infractions on your record.